rpede/SecureSoftwareDevelopment/assignments/threat_model_supply_chain.md

 They main security requirements are:

-- Keep credentials protected from un-authorized access.
+- Keep credentials protected from unauthorized access.
 - All data must be encrypted [at rest](https://en.wikipedia.org/wiki/Data_at_rest) (on servers).

 ## Sub-systems